Showing posts with label fan fiction. Show all posts

 Keefe: You can't say the b- word on television!
 The proper term is 'my Uncle Kelvin's...um..."

-Titus: I'll queerbait with you, Mr. Keefe.
+Sky: I'll queerbait with you, Mr. Keefe.
+We've already been intimate, remember?

-Scene 3: He opens the Zoom screen.
+He opens the Zoom screen.
 A tropical setting.
 BJ lies on his stomach on a lounge chair.
 His face is not visible.

 BJ: Good morning, Angels.
 Your assignment this week is to go undercover at a Speedo contest, to see who is...um, trying to sabotage...well, whatever, it's a Speedo contest.